samergul/EmployeeMangementSystem/What-is-Dependency-Injection?.md

 a) all the dependencies of your class (i.e. all your collaborators) - and infer from them roughly what the responsibilities of your class is
 b) whether your class is getting bloated by having too many dependencies injected through its constructor (after more than 5 or 6 collaborators, things can get [smelly](http://en.wikipedia.org/wiki/Code_smell) fast).

-Another benefit of constructor injection is that it makes unit testing of your classes very easy (since all the dependencies of the object-under-test can be easily injected through the constructor:
+Another benefit of constructor injection is that it makes unit testing of your classes very easy (since all the dependencies of the object-under-test can be easily injected through the constructor):

 ```
 // Arrange